grame-cncm/faust/README.md

 ### `master`

 `master` is the main Faust branch.
-It can compile in different languages: C, C++, JAVA, LLVM IR, WebAssembly etc. It also implements experimental features such as multi-rate capabilities, etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust is "embeddable" in any C++ program through a library called `libfaust`.
-Compiling Faust relies on [LLVM](https://llvm.org).
-Finally, Faust is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc. This branch also contains the old Faust1 C++ backend.
+It can compile in different languages: C, C++, JAVA, LLVM IR, WebAssembly etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust is "embeddable" in any C++ program through a library called `libfaust`.
+Faust is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc.

 ### `master-dev` (Preferred Development Branch)

 `master-dev` is the development sub-branch of `master`.
 It is used by Faust developers to commit their changes and can be considered as "the main development branch."
 The goal is to make sure that `master` is always functional.
-Merges between `master-dev` and `master` are carried out multiple times a week by the GRAME team.
+Merges between `master-dev` and `master` are carried out typically where doing a release.

 More experimental branches are also available but are not documented here.